Code-Institute-Submissions/Kdoggg666-MS2/README.md

 #### Memory game
 My game is a card flipping game where the user must click on a card to reveal a snake, then try to find the matching card.
 I have 3 difficulties, easy, medium and Jedi(hard).
 On easy the game will deal a grid of 2x6 cards and have an 80 second time limit.
 Medium is a 3x6 grid and a 120 second time limit.
 Hard is a 4x6 grid with a 180 second time limit. if the user runs out of time the game over screen will appear and the user will be prompted to try again.
 If the user finds all the matches the victory screen will appear and the user will be given a score and a star rating.

+#### Footer
+I have chosen to keep the footer simple with only Font Awesome icons with animations which link to the main social media sites as well as Github.

+#### Overlays
+The overlays will display when a difficulty has been selected, the user runs out of time or upon victory.
+The victory overlay will show the users score as well as show them how many stars they were awarded.

+## functionality

 #### Score
 The user attempts to get all the matches within 100 seconds.
 They will be rewarded with 0 to 3 stars.
 I decideed on a formula for scoring which takes the ramaining time and multiplies it by a base number of 200 - the amount of used flips.
 I did this because the more flips a player uses the less the multiplyer would be.
 Stars are then awarded based on total points.

 #### Scoreboard
 The users best score will be shown between the time and flips sections after the first round has been completed.
 I used a function which checks if the current score is greater than the high score and replaces it if need be.
 The players last 5 attempts will be shown in the scoreboard to the left but only on devices with enough space to show this without covering the game area.

-#### Footer
-I have chosen to keep the footer simple with only Font Awesome icons with animations which link to the main social media sites as well as Github.

-#### Overlays
-The overlays will display when a difficulty has been selected, the user runs out of time or upon victory.
-The victory overlay will show the users score as well as show them how many stars they were awarded.

 #### Local Storage
 I have used local storage to store the users highscore which will display the users highest score even after the user has refreshed the browser.
 For this I have used the local storage API.